Click here to download a free copy of our Arizona Marriage Officiant Guide.

-Ordination Fee: We offer low-cost ordination (accepted throughout Arizona) for a nominal fee that covers our basic printing costs and any shipping charges, which is generally a fraction of how much you can earn by performing just one ceremony!
+Ordination Fee: We offer low-cost ordination that is valid and accepted throughout the United States, including Arizona, for a nominal fee that covers our basic printing costs, which is generally a fraction of how much you can earn by performing just one ceremony!

 All state-required forms and documents are included in all packages.
 In addition, any fees paid may be tax-deductible as a work-related expense.
 (Consult with your tax professional for more information.)